 Lay barbed wire immediately.
-Pull wire taut along straight walls and wrap it around corners.

-B101 Low-cement CE March 2021 11 Two strands of barbed wire per course 80- 100 mm (3- 4") in from the wall edges (Figure 4) leaves about 180 mm (7") available to insert vertical rebar and pins in the center of the wall thickness.
+Pull wire taut along straight walls and wrap it around corners, using two strands of barbed wire per course 80- 100 mm (3- 4") in from the wall edges (Figure 4).
+Leave about 180 mm (7") available to insert vertical rebar and pins in the center of the wall thickness.
 Do not block the area for rebar or lay barbed wire visible in the nooks between courses.